alexahnbaum/Challenge_3_password_generator_adventure/README.md

 <a id="item-three"></a>
 ### WHAT ARE THE SOLUTIONS? ###

-Through starting on pseudo-coding, I was able to break down what I needed to do to overcome my problems identified.
+Through starting with pseudo-coding, I was able to break down what I needed to do to overcome my problems identified.
 I wrote out pseudo-code in my Javascript starter code based on the acceptance criteria listed in the Challenge #3 README file.
 This was about 5 lines of pseudo-code.
 This helped me understand the broken down tasks I needed to complete in order to overcome the problem presented in the  Javascript starter code.
 I addressed the following problems and came up with these solutions:

-- Solution to understanding what windows to use: prompt, confirm and alert windows: The week 3 mini-project README file included links to mdn web docs about different types of windows to use in Javascript.
+- Solution to understanding what windows to use: prompt, confirm and alert windows: The week 3 mini-project README file included links to MDN Web Docs about different types of windows to use in Javascript.
 After trial and error, I determined which windows to use for the different types of user questions I wanted to ask.

 - Solution to using if/else statements correctly:  I went back to the recorded class sessions and re-watched the class that included conditional statements.
 I also looked at the instruction and student lessons in the week 3 modules (lessons 9 and 10) to review what was done in class.
 After some trial and error, I felt I had a better understanding of how to use conditional statements.
 However, because I needed to use math formulas, in my conditional statements, I looked at online articles regarding this.
 This leads me into my next solution.